 The Underexposed Film Festival yc seeks diversity in storytelling while encouraging, nurturing, and supporting the creativity and vision of independent filmmakers.
 Here, both experienced and emerging filmmakers are provided a forum where their work can be viewed, their voices are heard, and dialogue between the two is encouraged.
 The UFFyc sets itself apart by actively seeking the “undiscovered talent” waiting to be exposed.

-In 2020, the Underexposed Film Festival yc continues its focus on high quality, independently created short films where all films submitted will be in competition.
-In March of 2020, filmmakers and enthusiasts will converge upon Winthrop University in Rock Hill, SC to be exposed to, engaged with, and intrigued by films that leave the audience with a greater worldview.
+In 2023, the Underexposed Film Festival yc continues its focus on high quality, independently created short films.
+All submitted films are juried by filmmakers, professionals, and academics working in the field.
+In March of 2023, filmmakers and enthusiasts will converge upon Winthrop University in Rock Hill, SC to be exposed to, engaged with, and intrigued by films that leave the audience with a greater worldview.

 Independent filmmakers across the world are invited to submit professionally presented films with a runtime of 35 minutes or less to participate in this juried competition.
 Films screened at the Underexposed Film Festival yc MUST be York County, SC festival premieres.

 In addition to awarding the Grand Jury Prize, the UFFyc honors the top film in each category.
 The UFFyc also recognizes the best film created in the Carolinas with the Cinema Carolina Award, the best film directed by a female with the Woman to Watch Award, and the Best Student Films for students enrolled in collegiate programs.
 All films accepted by the UFFyc screening committee will compete for the following awards: